-The Nantucket Conservation Foundation’s Science and Stewardship Department is made up of four year-round staff members.
-Each field season, we are joined by 2-3 Seasonal Field Assistants who help us with all of the field work that needs to be done to keep our research projects going.
+The Nantucket Conservation Foundation’s Science and Stewardship Department is made up of five year-round staff members.
+Each field season, we are joined by 2 Seasonal Ecology Field Assistants who help us with all of the field work that needs to be done to keep our research projects going.

 Nantucket Conservation Foundation’s Science and Stewardship Department Staff

-Karen grew up on Long Island, New York.
-She received her Bachelor of Science degree in Biological Sciences from the State University of New York at Stony Brook and spent five years post-undergrad doing seasonal internships for varied ornithological research projects.
+Karen grew up on Long Island, New York where she received her Bachelor of Science degree in Biological Sciences from the State University of New York at Stony Brook.
+She spent five years post-undergrad doing seasonal internships for varied ornithological research projects.
 She obtained her Master’s of Science degree in Wildlife Management from the University of Massachusetts at Amherst, where her Master’s research focused on the ecology, habitat use patterns, and management needs of Short-eared Owls (Asio flammeus) and Northern Harriers (Circus cyanneus) on Nantucket Island.
-In 1992, she was hired as the Ecologist for the Nantucket Conservation Foundation, where she now oversees the Department of Science and Stewardship.
-Her research and management work currently focuses on property conservation management planning, restoration and maintenance of early successional habitats, fire ecology and wildland fire management planning, nesting shorebird management and protection, and rare species ecology.
+In 1992, she was hired as the Ecologist for the Nantucket Conservation Foundation, where she is now the Director of Science and Stewardship.
+Her research and management work currently focuses on property conservation management planning, restoration and maintenance of early successional habitats, fire ecology and wildland fire management planning, nesting shorebird management and protection, wetlands restoration and rare species ecology.
 Karen also serves as a committee member and past chair of the Nantucket Biodiversity Initiative and is an active participant on the steering committee of the Sandplain Grassland Network.

 Jen Karberg: Research Program Supervisor